Keisoma/flask_heroku_docker/README.md

-First, you have to login to Heroku using your credentials `heroku container:login` Then, create your app on Heroku using `heroku create` Your app will be created with a name, that we will refer to using [appname]
+First, you have to login to Heroku using your credentials `heroku container:login` Then, create your app on Heroku using `heroku create` Your app will be created with a name, that we will refer to using [appname] You can check your Heroku apps using `heroku apps` to eventually find the name of your app

 Then, you have to push and release your app using these :
 `heroku container:push web --app [appname]` to run the container into the heroku repository